bt3gl/building_blog/content/book_black_hat4.md

 We start with a  very simple task: with Python's  [socket](http://bt3gl.github.io/black-hat-python-networking-the-socket-module.html) library, we will write a very simple packet sniffer.

-In this sniffer we create a raw socket and then we bind it to the public interface.
+In this sniffer, we create a raw socket and then we bind it to the public interface.
 The interface should be in **promiscuous mode**, which means that every packet that the network card sees is captured, even those that are not destined to the host.

-One detail to remember is that things are slightly different if we are using Windows: in this case we need to send a [IOCTL](http://en.wikipedia.org/wiki/Ioctl) package to set the interface to **promiscuous mode**.
-In addition, while Linux needs to use ICMP, Windows allow us to sniff the incoming packets independently of the protocol:
+One detail to remember is that things are slightly different if we are using Windows: in this case, we need to send a [IOCTL](http://en.wikipedia.org/wiki/Ioctl) package to set the interface to **promiscuous mode**.
+In addition, while Linux needs to use ICMP, Windows allows us to sniff the incoming packets independently of the protocol:

 ```python